 Hey, look!
 There ahead is an African flame tree covered in electric bright red flowers and from a distance, looks like cotton candy on a stick, so you slow down to have a closer look.
 With your window still open, you hear a strange, twanging, melodious, floating sound that seems to be all around you.
 Sitting in the shade of a neighboring tree and hard to see at first glance, a young man plays an instrument made from a calabash with beaten wires protruding from the top.
 He is flicking the wires with his thumbs as he holds the body of the calabash in both hands and you slow down to a crawl.

 This is an African piano.
 It produces a dulcet sound resembling a water-flow repeating itself, like a rippling brook.
 In the top of the tree sits an eagle, who seems to be enjoying the young mans’ music.
 And to the right, a little way off the road, you hear the cicadas.
 Then all of a sudden, they go quiet and there coming out of the tall grass, is a large horned kudu!
 The kudu pauses for an instant, then seeing you it darts away melting into the bush.

-Below is a YouTube video of a Kalimba – Calabash piano – being played.
+Below a Kalimba – Calabash piano – being played.